 - 1 Day Before or the Morning of Cooking – Let the Skin Dry Out: Uncover the turkey, then return it to the refrigerator.
 Refrigerate uncovered for 24 hours, or until 1 hour before cooking.
 This step dries the skin, which is important in order for it to crisp.
 The skin will turn somewhat translucent.

 - 1 Hour Before Cooking – Let Come to Room Temperature: Remove the turkey from the refrigerator and let stand at room temperature (do not brush off the brine).
 If you haven't removed the plastic "carrier" attached to the legs, do so now.
 Cook as desired.
-See How to Cook a Turkey and Spatchcock Turkey for methods.
+See How to Cook a Turkey and Spatchcock Turkey, and Smoked Turkey for methods.

 Video